chux0519/pegasocks/README.md

 - `-c` specifies the configuration file, by default it will try `$XDG_CONFIG_HOME/.pegasrc` or `$XDG_CONFIG_HOME/pegas/config` in order
 - `-t` specifies the number of worker threads, default is 4
+- `-a` specifies the ACL file if pegas is build with ACL feature

 ## Configuration